5th BSA Postgraduate conference in aesthetics

-The British Society of Aesthetics is offering a grant of up to £5,000 to support its fourth postgraduate conference in aesthetics.
+The British Society of Aesthetics is offering a grant of up to £5,000 to support its fifth postgraduate conference in aesthetics.

 How to present a budget?

 Provide a breakdown of your projected income and expenditure.
 Include full details wherever possible to avoid us having to seek clarification.

 Examples of income:

 - BSA grant requested

 - Speaker travel (details and estimated cost of each speaker’s flight/train fare etc)

 - Speaker accommodation (number of nights and estimated cost)